LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 -	Create `members.tf`.
 - Create an organization team (`name="devops-team"`, `privacy="secret"`)
 - Create an organization team (`name="nodejs-team"`, `privacy="secret"`)
--	Create at least 1-2 members (`role="member"`) and add them to the teams.
+-	Create 1 member (`role="member"`) and add this member to one of the the teams.

-**Hint**: Use your colleagues' GitHub account usernames as members in terms of this lab.
+**Hint**: Use your colleagues' GitHub account username as a member in terms of this lab.

 Run `terraform validate` and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
 Do this each time before applying your changes.
 Run `terraform plan` to see your changes.